From home to Everest in only 3 weeks? Furtenbach Adventures makes it possible.

 - Reduced expedition duration (3 weeks only) due to pre-acclimatization

 - 2:1 Sherpa client ratio on summit day

 - Spare oxygen system for each climber

-- Smallest group size on the market for increased safety and higher success rate
+- Small group size for increased safety and higher success rate

 The exact itinerary on Mount Everest is subject to changes in official regulations, weather and snow conditions, as well as the progress of line fixing along the route.
 The actual itinerary may differ.
 Schedules of other groups are also taken into account in order to avoid any potential bottlenecks.
 In addition to the basic framework which we provide, such as oxygen, Sherpa support, base camp set-up, route selection, high camp set-up etc., a successful ascent also involves a great deal of luck, good weather, and good physical and mental strength on the part of the climbers.
 We allow for maximum flexibility so that the expedition can be extended should circumstances require it, as long as participants wish to do so and are prepared to bear any additional costs incurred.

 Day 1: Arrival and get-together at thehotel in Kathmandu.

 Meet and greet the other climbers while enjoying a beer in the hotel gardens.
 A great adventure awaits us, and our journey is soon to begin.
 You can feel the anticipation, excitement and joy.